What are rules and regulations governing distance education offered by the Institutions?

 No institution is allowed to offer technical programme except MBA and MCA through distance mode.
 AICTE also does not recognise technical qualification except MBA and MCA acquired through distance mode.

 The programmes like BE/B.Tech are not allowed through distance mode.
-MHRD directions prohibiting BE/B.Tech through distance mode dated 29.07.2009 are already uploaded on UGC website at the link http://www.ugc.ac.in/deb/notices/MHRDBTechMTech.pdf
+Ministry of Education directions prohibiting BE/B.Tech through distance mode dated 29.07.2009 are already uploaded on UGC website at the link http://www.ugc.ac.in/deb/notices/MHRDBTechMTech.pdf

 The joint committee of UGC, AICTE and DEC has not given its recognition to B.E and B.Tech programmes of any university through distance mode.
 In this regard copy of letter dated 13.08.2009 issued by the erstwhile DEC may be seen at http://www.ugc.ac.in/deb/notices/BTechMTech.pdf.
 For more information on the subject, kindly refer to various notices already displayed on UGC website www.ugc.ac.in/deb at the link http://www.ugc.ac.in/deb/notices.html.